 out of the lymphoma journey.

-The key roles of a lymphoma nurse will include the following:
+The key roles of a Lymphoma Care Nurse includes the following:

 - A major role will be the provision of support and education to newly diagnosed lymphoma patients and their families – this includes emotional support, access to support groups and websites, helping with appointments, explaining treatment regimes including clinical trials, interaction with social work and allied health, addressing fertility issues and implementing survivorship programs.